Are you facing criminal charges?

 Your lawyer can also make sure that any evidence against you is accurate, and statements are worded accurately, so they don’t mislead the magistrate or judge.

-Although a Section 10 isn’t a withdrawal of charges, by getting a Section 10 you won’t have a criminal conviction recorded against you, and you won’t face any penalties.
+Although a section 10 dismissals and conditional release orders isn’t a withdrawal of charges, by getting a section 10 dismissal or conditional release order you won’t have a criminal conviction recorded against you, and you won’t face any penalties.

-Section 10 orders are applicable only where you plead guilty to an offence, and they are often easier to get for more minor offences if you have no previous criminal history.
+Section 10 dismissals and conditional release orders are applicable only where you plead guilty to an offence, and they are often easier to get for more minor offences if you have no previous criminal history.

-But it is possible to get Section 10s for more serious or repeat offences, particularly if you can demonstrate the impact a criminal conviction would have on your lifestyle or employment.
+But it is possible to get section 10 dismissals or conditional release orders for more serious or repeat offences, particularly if you can demonstrate the impact a criminal conviction would have on your lifestyle or employment.

-An experienced lawyer can help you get a Section 10 order even for more serious offences.
+An experienced lawyer can help you get a section 10 dismissal or conditional release order even for more serious offences.